HexadecimalNibble/docs/docs/roadrunner/actionreference.md

 ```

 ### NullAction
 Does nothing.
-This action is probably not useful for anything and is only included for completeness sake.
+This action can be used when ???.
+TODO: FINISH THIS

 ```java
 Action boringAction = new NullAction()